calumgrant/SecureRandom/README.md

 Secure random number generation based on entropy conversion.

-This produces a perfect unbiased random number sequence based on a cryptographically secure entropy source such as RNGCryptoServiceProvider.
+This produces a perfect unbiased random number sequence based on a cryptographically secure entropy source such as `RNGCryptoServiceProvider`.

 ## Usage